OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 ## Why clearly identify the attacks?

-Clearly identifying the attacks against which the application must defend is essential in order to enable the following steps in a project or sprint:
+Clearly identifying the attacks which the application must defend against is essential for enabling the following steps:

 - Evaluate the business risk for each of the identified attacks in order perform a selection according to the business risk and the project/sprint budget.
-- Derive security requirements and add them into the project specification or sprint's user stories and acceptance criteria.
+- Derive security requirements and add them into the project specification, or sprint's user stories and acceptance criteria.
-- Estimate the overhead of provision in the initial project/sprint charge that will be necessary to implement the countermeasures.
+- Estimate the resources that will be necessary to implement the countermeasures.
-- About countermeasures: Allow the project team to define them, and to determine in which location they are appropriate (network, infrastructure, code...) to be located.
+- Allow the team to define countermeasures, and to determine in which location they are appropriate (network, infrastructure, code...) to be located.

 ## Notion of Abuse Case